yairm210/Unciv/Uniques.md

 "Empire enters golden age" - if already in a golden age, it is extended by the number of turns that a new golden age would have given.

+### Unit-affecting uniques

+"+[amount] Movement for all [unitFilter] units"

+"+[amount]% combat bonus for units fighting in [landFilter]" - where landFilter is one of
+- Last terrain name (as in: Plains+Forest is considered Forest, not Plains)
+- "Friendly Land", for land under your control, or under friendly city-state / major civ with open borders
+- "Foreign Land", for all non-friendly land

+"+1 Sight for all land military units" - I don't like this either.

+"Units fight as though they were at full strength even when damaged"

+"+[amount]% Strength if within [amount] tiles of a [tileFilter]" - for example, "+[10]% Strength if within [2] tiles of a [Moai]"

+"+1 Movement for all embarked units"

+"Units pay only 1 movement point to embark and disembark"

+"Melee units pay no movement cost to pillage"

 ### Other

+"Unhappiness from number of Cities doubled"

+"-[amount]% [unitFilter] unit maintenance costs"

+"Unhappiness from population decreased by [amount]%" - Despite appearances, this is a global unique, affecting all cities.

 "+[amount]% Production when constructing [unitFilter] units", "+[amount]% Production when constructing [unitFilter] units [cityFilter]" - The city produces extra Production when a unit fitting the filter in under construction.